ralflorent/namefully/readme.md

 ```

 > **Note** that if you intend to use this utility for non-standard name cases such as
-> many middle names or last names, use `Namefully.parse()` or `NameBuilder` instead.
+> multiple first, middle or last names, use `Namefully.parse()` or `NameBuilder` instead.

 ## `Config` and default values

-`Config` is a single configuration to use across the other components.
+`Config` represents a series of configurable parameters used to control and customize
+how `Namefully` objects get created.

-The multiton pattern is used to keep one configuration across the `Namefully`
+The multiton pattern is used to allow unique settings across `Namefully` objects.
-setup.
-This is useful for avoiding confusion when building other components such
+This is quite useful for avoiding confusion when building other name components such
-as `FirstName`, `LastName`, or `Name` of distinct types (or `Namon`) that may
+as `FirstName`, `LastName`, or `Name` that may not often follow the same pattern,
-be of particular shapes.
+rule or behavior in your application.

 Below are enlisted the options supported by `namefully`.